-I came across this post by Eddie Chua on October 17 2015, in our Facebook group, “SG Farming in Apartments” about his Goji stem cutting that has rooted in water.
+October 17 2015 – I came across this post by Eddie Chua in our Facebook group, “SG Farming in Apartments” about his Goji stem cutting that has rooted in water.

-As my mother loves Goji berries, I like to find out more about this plant!
+As my mother loves Goji berries, I love to grow my own for her.

 There are 2 ways to grow this hardy perennial plant.